redwoodjs/redwoodjs-com-archive/docs/directives.md

 # Directives

-Redwood Directives are a powerful feature not offered by other frameworks that supercharge your GraphQL-backed services.
+Redwood Directives are a powerful feature that supercharge your GraphQL-backed services.

-Simply put, directives add configuration to fields, types or operations that act like "middleware" that lets you run reusable code during GraphQL execution to perform tasks like authentication, formatting, and more.
+You can think of directives like "middleware" that lets you run reusable code during GraphQL execution to perform tasks like authentication and formatting.

+Redwood uses them to make protecting your api services from unauthorized access a snap.
+We call those Validators.

+And, your can use them to transform the output of your query result to modify string values, format dates, shield sensitive data, and more!
+We call those Transformers.

 You'll recognize a directive by its preceded by the `@` character, e.g. `@myDirective`, and by being declared alongside a field: